 The Programme Council is an advisory body of the member senates.
-It consists of four members from the Faculty of Arts, four members from the Faculty of Social Sciences and the Vice-Dean of Postgraduate Studies from both faculties.
+It consists of four members from the Faculty of Arts, four members from the Faculty of Social Sciences and the Vice-Dean of Postgraduate Studies from both faculties, and one member representing doctoral students.
 Representatives are appointed by the relevant senates.
 Field coordinators are invited to the meetings of the council.